sourcegraph/about/content/blogposts/2023/slow-to-simd.md

 # What's next?

+Well, I'm pretty happy with an 9.3x increase in throughput and a 4x reduction in memory usage, so I'll probably leave it here.

 The real life answer here is probably "use an index".
 There is a ton of good work out there focused on making nearest neighbor search fast, and there are plenty of batteries-included vector DBs that make it pretty easy to deploy.
 We're working towards migrating away from our hand-rolled solution so we can scale more cheaply.

 _However_, if you want some fun food for thought, a colleague of built a proof-of-concept [dot product on the GPU](https://github.com/sourcegraph/sourcegraph/compare/main...nsc/embeddings-fun#diff-eed4a741ebe632c484dce236a3f4b1eee16e9a2bec6749003b3dbc41449c497c).